-Our analysis of nine years of data exploring 48 model parameterizations of detectability and initial occupancy at the point level resulted in strong support for three similar models, which together represented over 85% of the total AIC model weight.
-These three models fall within 2 AIC units of each other, an index often used to delineate models with "substantial support" (Burnham and Anderson 2002).
-The top model selected (AIC weight = 0.38; AIC = 3827) retained 2 of 3 covariates for detectability (survey type and survey duration, but not Julian day) and retained elevation (including quadratic term) for initial occupancy.
+Our analysis of ten years of data exploring 48 model parameterizations of detectability and initial occupancy resulted in strong support for four similar models, which together represented over 87% of the total AIC model weight.
+These four models fall within 2 AIC units of each other, an index often used to delineate models with "substantial support" (Burnham and Anderson 2002).
+The top model selected (AIC weight = 0.32; AIC = 4224) retained 2 of 3 covariates for detectability (survey type and survey duration, but not Julian day) and retained elevation (including quadratic term) for initial occupancy.

+Figure 7.
+Model-averaged covariate relationships for occupancy (a, b) and detection (c - e) probabilities.
+Mean covariate relationships are depicted by a solid black line (a, b, e) or a bold horizontal line (c, d).
+Dotted black lines indicate 95% confidence intervals on relationships, estimated from parametric bootstrapping of model-averaged covariate and intercept means and standard errors.
+In the case of elevation (b), model-averaging was only conducted on the subset of models containing both linear and quadratic terms.
 Model-averaged predictions holding other variables constant showed that detectability per survey interval varied from about 0.2 - 0.7, with detectability higher during 3-minute survey intervals compared to 2-minute intervals, during broadcast surveys when compared to passive surveys, but with no relationship to day of year (Figure 7c-e).
-Initial occupancy was low (generally < 0.2) but increased weakly with latitude and strongly with elevation (Figure 7a-b).
+Initial occupancy was low (generally < 0.2) but increased weakly with latitude and strongly with elevation, with the latter interpretation based on residuals of elevation after accounting for latitude (Figure 7a-b).
 The selection of two initial occupancy covariates (i.e., linear and quadratic terms on elevation) and two detectability covariates (survey duration and type) was used for all subsequent models of colonization and extinction.